Bitcoin Privacy Guide

 5. Wait for initial block download to complete

-6. In Specter press ‘add new device’ then give it a name and select the device type
+6. In Specter press ‘add new device’ then give it a name and select Passport

 9. Press continue and the device will be added